-I am an artist, designer, illustrator, and writer.
+I am an artist, illustrator, writer, designer, and mother.

 Open Book recently interviewed me for their Dirty Dozen feature (or 12 things you didn't know about me).
 I managed to surprise even my closest friends.
 And here's a recent interview about my studio in Now Magazine.